Amazon to pay employees to quit and start their own delivery businesses

 Continue Reading Below

-On Monday, the e-commerce giant announced a new initiative to pay employees to quit and start their own delivery business to help the company meet its goal of one day delivery for Prime Members.
+On Monday, the e-commerce giant announced a new initiative to pay employees to quit and start their own delivery business to help them meet its goal of one day delivery for Prime Members.

 MORE FROM FOX BUSINESS